Denver Domestic Violence Lawyer

 Understanding Domestic Violence Laws in Colorado

-Under Colorado law, domestic violence is defined as “an act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
-Colorado law defines “intimate relationship” as “a relationship between spouses, former spouses, past or present unmarried couples, or persons who are both parents of the same child regardless of whether the persons have been married or have lived together at any time.”
-Understanding this definition is crucial as it affects both the legal strategies employed and the potential outcomes of cases.
-It is also important to note that non-physical acts, like threats or certain verbal communications, can fall under domestic violence, complicating defenses but also offering avenues for a nuanced legal strategy that we develop diligently.
+Under Colorado law, domestic violence is defined as “An act or threatened act of violence upon a person with whom the actor is or has been involved in an intimate relationship.”
+Colorado law defines “intimate relationship” as “a relationship between: spouses, former spouses, past or present unmarried couples, or persons who are both parents of the same child regardless of whether the persons have been married or have lived together at any time.”

-What Offenses Constitute Domestic Violence?
+Offenses That Constitute Domestic Violence

 Offenses that constitute or are related to domestic violence include: